-Fig. 10.22 16x8 Asynchronous ROM Block Diagram
+Fig. 10.22 16×8 asynchronous ROM block diagram

-10.4.2 Design a VHDL model for the 16 × 8, synchronous, ROM system shown in Fig. 10.23.
+10.4.2 Design a VHDL model for the 16×8, synchronous, read-only memory system shown in Fig. 10.23.
 The system should contain the information provided in the memory map.
-Create a test bench to simulate your model by reading from each of the 16 unique addresses and observing Data_Out to verify that it contains the information in the memory map.
+Create a test bench to simulate your model by reading from each of the 16 unique addresses and observing Data_Out to verify it contains the information in the memory map.

-Fig. 10.23 16x8 Synchronous ROM Block Diagram
+Fig. 10.23 16×8 synchronous ROM block diagram

-Design a VHDL model for the 16 × 8, asynchronous, read/write memory system shown in Fig. 10.24.
+10.4.3 Design a VHDL model for the 16×8, asynchronous, read/write memory system shown in Fig. 10.24.
 Create a test bench to simulate your model.
-Your test bench should first read from all of the address locations to verify that they are uninitialized.
+Your test bench should first read from all of the address locations to verify they are uninitialized.
 Next, your test bench should write unique information to each of the address locations.
 Finally, your test bench should read from each address location to verify that the information that was written was stored and can be successfully retrieved.

-Fig. 10.24 16x8 Asynchronous R/W Memory Block Diagram
+Fig. 10.24 16×8 asynchronous R/W memory block diagram

-10.4.4 Design a VHDL model for the 16 × 8, synchronous, read/write memory system shown in Fig. 10.25.
+10.4.4 Design a VHDL model for the 16×8, synchronous, read/write memory system shown in Fig. 10.25.
 Create a test bench to simulate your model.
-Your test bench should first read from all of the address locations to verify that they are uninitialized.
+Your test bench should first read from all of the address locations to verify they are uninitialized.
 Next, your test bench should write unique information to each of the address locations.
 Finally, your test bench should read from each address location to verify that the information that was written was stored and can be successfully retrieved.

-Fig. 10.25 16x8 Synchronous R/W Memory Block Diagram
+Fig. 10.25 16×8 synchronous R/W memory block diagram